RamblingCookieMonster/SecretServer/README.md

 #Prerequisites

  * You must be using Windows PowerShell 3 or later on the system running this module
  * You must enable Secret Server Web Services ahead of time.
-See product documentation for instructions.
+See [product documentation](http://thycotic.com/products/secret-server/support-2/) for instructions.
- * You must enable Integrated Windows Authentication.
+ * You must enable Integrated Windows Authentication for Secret Server.
 This may change.
-See product documentation for instructions.
+See [product documentation](http://support.thycotic.com/kb/a90/setting-up-integrated-windows-authentication.aspx) for instructions.
  * We serialize a default Uri and proxy to SecretServerConfig.xml in the module path - you must have access to that path for this functionality
  * The account running these functions must have appropriate access to Secret Server
  * Module folder downloaded, unblocked, extracted, available to import